BaoNguyen1815/Ecommerse-pickazar/README.md

 # Getting Started & Installation

 For getting started with the template you have to follow the below procedure.
-First navigate to the `pickbazar` directory.
+First to the `pickbazar` directory.
 Then run below command for getting started with specific part.

 ```bash
 # on pickbazar directory